A smiling Aaren looks into the camera wearing a black blouse.

 My recent publications are on sex-gender testing, racism and transphobia in women's track and field, the stylometry of gender in modernist novels, and eating disorders and subjectivity in graphic memoirs.

-I have forthcoming work in modernism/modernity on British-Mexican Surrealist artist and writer Leonora Carrington's inhuman bodymind and in Modern Fiction Studies on dildonics and prosthetic gender in Ernest Hemingway's The Garden of Eden.
+I have forthcoming work in Modernism/modernity on British-Mexican Surrealist artist and writer Leonora Carrington's inhuman bodymind and in Modern Fiction Studies on dildonics and prosthetic gender in Ernest Hemingway's The Garden of Eden.

 Contact